azoth-lang/azoth.language.design/hybrid-types.md

 variable to be mutated as `let x: Var[T]` instead of `var x: T`.
 Then one can pass around `Var[T]` references to that struct wherever it is allocated.
 This does impose some restrictions on the caller.
-However, given that this won't be used as much as it is used in C# and will be primarily for high-performance coding and special cases like array slices, it seems more the adequate.
+However, given that this won't be used as much as it is used in C# and will be primarily for high-performance coding and special cases like array slices, it seems more than adequate.